chairbender/consenscia/README.md

 Single page application.
 Start with simple, shortsighted architecture
 Frontend:
-ReactJS.
-Haven't used it but the idea appeals to me.
+ReactJS + Router.
+JSX.
+Redux for Flux.
+Webpack.
+Typescript.
+Babel.
+ES2016+.
+Fetch.
+Haven't used it but the idea appeals to me.\
-Backend:
+Webserver:
-Java because it's familiar.
-Spring Boot.
+Java with Spring Boot.
+Familiar but I want to learn annotations.
 DB:
-Decide on MySQL vs some NoSQL approach
+MySQL

+Build automation:
+Gradle + Gulp.

 For phase 2, make it easier to scale: consider services oriented architecture.
+"Onion-style".
-"Onion-style" Outer services, firehose, inner services.
+Outer services, firehose, inner services.
+Use NoSQL only when necessary (probably won't be).